nexus-rpc/api/SPEC.md

   **Body**: Arbitrary data conveying the operation's result.
 Headers should specify content type and encoding.

 - `201 Created`: Operation was started and will complete asynchronously.
+It may return `Nexus-Link` headers to associate resources to this operation.

   **Headers**: